 A comparative study of familiar heads - fr l to r – ch Glynpedr Billecart owned by Mssrs Thomas & Tugwell , ch G- Taittinger & ch G- Dom Perignon , the latter two owned by Mr Boatwright .
 Billecart' profile shows a correct ear form , carriage & widely set back from low set eyebrow ; Taittinger squares her head nicely and , in doing so , presents the breed typical squareness complemented by a 3/5 proportion nearing perfection , and is thereby so well filled under the eye .

-The ninth MM litter , the one out of Aicama Saucy Sarah (Stablemate Bruno ex Gildasan Valentine Daisy) produced a/o Cedwalla Lionheart , C- English Rose (dam to ch Chevelu Blodeuwed & C- Barrg by ch Arciniega' Lion) & ch Cedwalla Sweet Ellenor , the latter recipient of not less than twenty cc’s .
+The ninth MM litter , the one out of Aicama Saucy Sarah (Stablemate Bruno ex Gildasan Valentine Daisy) produced a/o Cedwalla Lionheart , C- English Rose (dam of ch Chevelu Blodeuwed & C- Barrg by ch Arciniega' Lion) & ch Cedwalla Sweet Ellenor , the latter recipient of not less than twenty cc’s .

 Herr C Habig , judging Three Counties June ’83 , wrote about Aicama Saucy Sarah’ sis Kisumu Saphire – 2nd Post Graduate – ‘in size & bone rhe best female of the class but unfortunately she didn’t like to present herself .
 Due to her enormous substance in head & body she could be success ful in the ring but firm presentation is essential .’
 According to her owner, Mrs Pam Chidwick, Saphire was 31 i at shoulder , weighing 210 lbs .